Joschuka/fmt_shovelware/README.md

-# fmt_shovelware
-A Noesis plugin for shovelware bundles
+Noesis plugin for shovelware bundles.
+Only Texture2D support for now, with limited formats.